HomeTrue North Blog

 2. Explore Rouge Park

 Rouge National Urban Park is the largest urban park in North America.
 It's a must-visit destination for anyone looking to experience the great outdoors in Toronto.
-The park offers over 50 km of hiking trails and birdwatching, fishing, and camping opportunities.
-The park is home to various wildlife, including deer, foxes, and over 270 species of birds.
+The park offers over 30 miles of hiking trails, birdwatching and fishing.
+The park is home to various wildlife, including deer, foxes and over 270 species of birds.
 The park is open year-round, but the best time to visit is summer when the weather is mild and the trails are dry.
 The park is free to visit, and visitors can spend a whole day exploring the park's different hiking trails and activities.
 It is easily accessible by public transportation on the TTC or GO Transit.

 A bird on a stick in Rouge Park in Toronto